-K. Financial Instruments
+I. Financial Instruments

 The Company's financial instruments include cash and reclamation bonds which are classified as financial assets at amortized cost, marketable securities which are classified as financial assets measured at fair value through profit or loss, and accounts payable and accrued liabilities and due to related parties, which are classified as financial liabilities at amortized cost.
 Marketable securities were categorized as Level 3 within the fair value hierarchy and all other instruments approximate their fair values due to the short period to maturity.
-The main risks these financial instruments are exposed to are credit risk with respect to cash holdings and foreign currency risk with to respect to assets and liabilities denominated in US dollars.
-The Company's risk management policies require significant cash deposits, or any short-term investments be invested with Canadian chartered banks rated BBB or better.
-All investments must be less than one year in duration.
+Certain of the Company's financial instruments are exposed to material liquidity risk.
+The Company's approach to managing liquidity risk is to provide reasonable assurance that it will have sufficient funds to meet liabilities when due by forecasting cash flows for operations, anticipated investing, and financing activities and through management of its capital structure.